 I used to fight the gym/lunch/recess schedule.
 I used to walk to one end of the school to pick up the kindergartener working on /s/ and the other end to pick up the first-grader working on /s/ and /r/.
 Now, I interact with most of my students based on theme.
 How?

 My four kindergarteners are learning about seasons.
 Using a seasons-related nonfiction book, I cover language goals by telling the story and answering questions.
 Students working on artic goals practice with words from the text—/s/ in sunny, ice, storm and snow, and /r/ in warm, rain and frost.

 We also know from research that the more ways (multi-modal) and times (opportunities) a child practices a skill, the more the student will succeed.

 By using curriculum themes, SLPs can potentially triple a student’s exposure to a speech or language concept by adding your goals to teachers’ content and parents’ review of homework.

 Your approach probably differs from how the teacher presents a topic.
 She reads a book aloud while you use repetition, arts, craft or music.
 This variety of modalities improves a child’s retention.

 Want to get up and running with curriculum-based intervention?
-Stay tuned for the next article in this series covering how to set up and run a curriculum-based session minute-by-minute.
+Check out the next article in this series covering how to set up and run a curriculum-based session minute-by-minute.

 Scott Prath, MA, CCC-SLP, is the vice president of Bilinguistics in Austin, Texas.
 Check out books and apps he authored and co-authored here, including Curriculum-based Speech Therapy Activities Volume 1 and Volume 2.
 He supports SLPs through SLPImpact and is a lead writer for The Speech Therapy Blog.
 Reach out to him there or at www.bilinguistics.com.